-What Can a Handyman Do in Gainesville, Florida?
+What Can a Handyman Do Without a License in Gainesville, Florida?

 In Gainesville (Alachua County), Florida does not issue a general “handyman license.”
 Instead, contractor licensing is required when work falls into regulated construction trades (electrical/plumbing/HVAC/roofing, etc.) or when you’re acting as a contractor on permitted building work.
 Florida has a narrow “handyman-style” exemption commonly described as the under-$500 rule for minor repairs, but it does NOT allow you to perform or contract for licensed-trade work or to pull permits as a contractor.